The Cliff House Hotel

 Enjoy Relais & Chateaux style pampering at the destination spa

 A stylish base for exploring one of Ireland’s less discovered corners

 Best time to Visit

 It is very difficult to predict the weather in Ireland - in the summer from May to late September is generally seen as the most pleasant time to visit.
 Rainfall is difficult to predict - but Ireland does not receive as much as many are led to believe!
 In the winters, temperatures do fall, but there is nothing better than finding a remote pub with a roaring fire to sit beside after a long walk in the country.

-Call us on to start planning your vacation to The Cliff House Hotel or take a look at our itineraries to Cork Kerry and the South
+Call us on to start planning your holiday to The Cliff House Hotel or take a look at our itineraries to Ireland

 Set dramatically on cliffs above Ireland's Waterford coast, the Cliff House Hotel is a relaxing family-friendly retreat with a great spa and Michelin-star dining.
 Offering Relais & Chateaux luxury and rugged adventures, Cliff House makes a superb escape.